fastai/course-v3/docs/start_gcp.md

 ```
 To continue, you must log in.
 Would you like to log in (Y/n)?
 ```
 Type Y then copy the link and paste it to your browser.
-Choose the google account you used duing step 1, click 'Allow' and you will get a confirmation code to copy and paste to your terminal.
+Choose the google account you used during step 1, click 'Allow' and you will get a confirmation code to copy and paste to your terminal.

 Then, if you have more than one project (if already created on your GCP account), you'll be prompted to choose one:
 ```